 There are two different types of shellfish: crustaceans and mollusks, and they break down into specific fish types.
 Let’s have a look at these different types of shellfish in detail.

 Lobsters are the most popular type of shellfish.
-Every month, this shellfish sheds its hard outer shell, and the inner shell hardens.
+This shellfish sheds its hard outer shell every month, and the inner shell hardens.
 An ordinary lobster can shed up to 25 shells by age 5, after which the shedding rate slows down dramatically.
 It then sheds as few as one shell every one or two years.